Staff profile

 Research interests

-Over the years, I have gained essential transferrable skills in molecular techniques, and Immunology utilizing Cell culture, ELISPOT, ELISA, Luminex, and Polymerase Chain Reaction (PCR) methods.
-During my PDRA award funded by the Wellcome Trust, I investigated rotavirus-specific B cell subsets in under-five children presenting with gastroenteritis at Queen Elizabeth Central Hospital in Blantyre, Malawi.
-I gained some basic hands-on immunological phenotyping skills using FlowJo for the analysis of Flow Cytometry (BD LSRFortessa) data.
+My doctoral research primarily centred on characterising hepatitis C virus (HCV) resistance and investigating possible immunological mechanisms protecting HCV-exposed but uninfected individuals.
+Specifically, I explored the role of viral–lipid interactions and the innate immune response in conferring resistance to infection in this population.
+Over the years, I have acquired essential transferable skills in molecular techniques and immunology, including cell culture, ELISPOT, ELISA, Luminex assays, and Polymerase Chain Reaction (PCR) methods.
+During my Postdoctoral Research Associate award, funded by the Wellcome Trust, I studied rotavirus-specific B cell subsets in children under five presenting with gastroenteritis at Queen Elizabeth Central Hospital in Blantyre, Malawi.
+This work provided me with hands-on immunological phenotyping experience, including the use of FlowJo software for analysis of flow cytometry data (BD LSRFortessa).

 Membership of professional bodies